richafnu/Viva/Viva/glint/setup/questions-setup.md

 Follow the in-platform guidance for edits to your chosen item.
 Select **Save Changes** when you're finished.

+> [!IMPORTANT]
+> For comment setup, consider whether [**Auto-expand comments input**](/../../viva/glint/setup/program-summary-overview) is enabled in **Program Setup**.

 #### Associated Programs tab

-On this page, you see a list of each program your edited survey item appears in.
-The example image shows just a portion of the list of 161 associated programs for the chosen item.

-Be sure you're comfortable changing the item for each program.
+A list of each program your edited survey item appears in displays.
+The example image shows a portion of the list of 161 associated programs for the chosen item.
+Be sure the change works for each associated program!

 :::image type="content" source="../../media/glint/setup/questions-associated-programs.png" alt-text="Screenshot of the Associated Programs tab."